How to Be a Responsible Tourist: 30 Ethical Travel Tips

 New cruise ships also tend to have greener fuel and other clean technologies.

-11) Make mindful lodging choices
+7) Make mindful lodging choices

 Accommodation is one of your biggest travel costs, so it’s an area where you can really have a positive impact.

 Many hotels have cottoned on to the fact that guests hold accommodations to higher standards these days.
-Sadly, some use the “eco” tag as a marketing ploy, without actually taking any meaningful steps towards being kinder to the environment.
+Sadly, some use the “eco” tag as a marketing ploy – without actually taking any meaningful steps towards being kinder to the environment.

 Few places are perfect, but some are much better than others.

-Things to look for at eco-friendly hotels:
+Things to look for with eco-friendly hotels:

 - Do they use renewable energy, such as solar power or geothermal energy?

-- Are they built from sustainable materials?
+- Were they built using sustainable materials?

 - Do they actively work to recycle and reduce waste?